natevw/fermata/README.md

 So why bother figuring out (or worse: maintaining!) an additional "wrapper library" layer over each of your favorite web APIs?

 Fermata magically provides one clean, native JavaScript library for every REST interface.
+It works in node.js, and it works in modern browsers (although using the property syntax requires FF4).
 It's never missing the newest features, and its documentation is always the reference documentation.